Kuniwo Nakamura

 Kuniwo Nakamura (中村國雄, Nakamura Kunio) was a Palauan politician who served as the president of Palau from 1993 to 2001.
 He had earlier served as vice president of Palau from 1989 to 1993, under Ngiratkel Etpison.

 Background and early life

-Nakamura was the son of a Japanese immigrant from Matsusaka, Ise Province and a Palauan chieftain's daughter.
+Nakamura was the son of a Japanese immigrant from Matsusaka, Ise Province, and a Palauan chieftain's daughter.
 He was studying in his second year of primary school when the surrender of Japan ended World War II.
 He graduated from high school under the U.S. occupation of Palau and went on to study at the University of Hawaii.

 Personal life and death

 Nakamura was married to his wife Elong Nakamura for over 50 years.
 They had children.
-Elong later died on 17 November 2018 the age of 71.
+Elong later died on 17 November 2018 at the age of 71.
 His brother, Mamoru Nakamura, was named chief justice of Palau in 1981.

 Nakamura died on 14 October 2020 at the age of 76.